 My option for the warm main dish seemed more Mediterranean: seafood in a tomato and garlic broth.
 Unfortunately, this dish didn’t taste good.
 They added some bad wine and too much water later on to reduce the acidity.
 When you are making broth ‘a la brodet’ style, it is crucial to use good wine, season it just right and add garlic more at the end.
 Despite this faux-pas, in general, the main dish station performed ok.

-With so many dishes on display, we almost forgot about the desserts.
-It is smart to have them tucked away in a separate room, so that guests don’t start the meal off with sugar.
+Mandarin Oriental Mosaic buffet is the largest buffet we have ever seen.
+Especially, when it comes to desserts.
+It is smart to have them tucked away in a separate room so that guests don’t start the meal off with sugar.
 Once we saw the chocolate fountain and all the cakes, we couldn’t believe our eyes.
 There was more than anyone with a sweet tooth could ever dream of: everything from light desserts to rich chocolate cake!

 Don’t feel like having cake?
 No problem!
 There were cookies, macaroons, ice cream, and bite-size sweet delicacies, anything, you name it!
 If we would have started with the sweets, we would probably have missed out on all the rest, that is how delicious they were, but that really would have been a crime.